Radin Inten II International Airport: Construction and early history

-Formerly known as Branti Airport—named after the village where it is located—the facility was originally built by Japanese forces in 1942 during the occupation of the Dutch East Indies, as part of their military operations in World War II against the Allied forces.
-It served as a base for various Japanese aircraft and warplanes.
-After Indonesia declared its independence, the airport was taken over by the Indonesian Air Force and used exclusively for military purposes, without any commercial flight operations.
 In 1955, the airport's management was transferred to the Directorate General of Civil Aviation after the Air Force relocated its base to Astra Ksetra Air Force Base in Menggala, North Lampung Regency.
 Commercial flights began in 1956 when Garuda Indonesia launched its first route between Jakarta and Bandar Lampung.
-In 1963, ownership of Branti Airport was officially transferred to the regional government of Lampung, which in turn handed it over to the Ministry of Transportation in 1964.
-The construction of the new runway and apron was completed in 1976, and the airport was officially inaugurated in June of that year with the arrival of a Fokker F28 aircraft.
+Due to its short runway, the airport could accommodate only smaller aircraft, such as the Douglas DC-3 Dakota.
+This prompted the government to upgrade the airport's airside facilities, including the runway and apron.
+Construction of the new runway and apron was completed in 1976, and the airport was officially inaugurated in June of that year with the arrival of a Fokker F28 aircraft.